Performance Support • Quick Reference

 Deliver

 Offer a specific next step.
 If you can solve it, do.
-If you can't, explain what you're doing and who's next.
+If you cannot, explain what you are doing and who is next.

 "Here's what I can do right now."